 When billions of people’s lives change drastically, it’s our job to adapt and figure out the best way to show up.

-For a few years now, my team and I have worked to gain a more holistic picture of our marketing and its impact by investing in new tools, technology, and organizational change.
+For a few years now, my team and I have worked to gain a more holistic picture of our marketing and its impact by investing in new tools, technology, and organisational change.
 As immensely challenging as the past several months have been, these investments have helped us quickly pivot to address our consumers’ evolving needs, and continue to drive efficient impact across our brands globally.

 We know we still have work to do but are confident we’re on the right track.
 Here are three lessons we’ve learned that I think other global brands can find useful.

-1. Transform how you measure
+1. Transform how you measure with ROI engine

-Underpinning everything we do is a new approach to measurement based on an internal system we built called “ROI engine.”
+Underpinning everything we do is a new approach to measurement based on an internal system we built called “ROI engine”.
 It has helped us reinvent how we use marketing mix modeling (MMM) and get a clearer picture of how campaigns impact business results across our top markets.

-Here’s how ROI engine works: We automate everything we can — such as data inputs, processing, and running algorithms — to create standardized outputs.
-Then we use machine learning to synthesize more inputs and create richer models that give us better results and, naturally, more actionable insights.
+Here’s how ROI engine works: We automate everything we can — such as data inputs, processing, and running algorithms — to create standardised outputs.
+Then we use machine learning to synthesise more inputs and create richer models that give us better results and, naturally, more actionable insights.
 So now, instead of evaluating performance once a year, we can look at how it’s changing as often as our business needs demand.
 The more we do this, and the better we get at doing it, the more we understand the impact of all our media.

 We are also focused on measuring video results, particularly getting a clearer view of how TV reach compares to digital video reach.
 To do that, we also occasionally rely on Nielsen Total Ads Ratings (TAR) studies in the U.S. and its market equivalent in other countries.
 The outcomes of these studies help us better identify inefficiencies in our media buys.